Postdoctoral Fellow, Stanford University, 2005-8

-Ph.D., Vanderbilt University
+Ph.D., Vanderbilt University, 2006

-B.S., Carnegie Mellon University
+B.S., Carnegie Mellon University, 1990

-Varma, S., & Schwartz, D. L. (in press).
+Varma, S., & Schwartz, D. L. (2011).
 The mental representation of integers: A symbolic to perceptual-magnitude shift.
-Cognition.
+Cognition, 121, 363-385.

-Varma, S. (in press).
-The design and evaluation of cognitive architectures.
-Cognitive Science.
+Varma, S. (2011).
+Criteria for the design and evaluation of cognitive architectures.
+Cognitive Science, 35, 1329-1351.

-Butterworth, B., Varma, S., & Laudrillard, D. (2011).
+Butterworth, B., Varma, S., & Laurillard, D. (2011).
 Dyscalculia, from brain to education.
 Science, 332, 1049-1054.

 Varma, S., McCandliss, B. D., & Schwartz, D. L. (2008).
 Scientific and pragmatic challenges for bridging education and neuroscience.
 Educational Researcher, 37, 140-152.

 Schwartz, D. L., Varma, S., & Martin, L. (2008).
 Dynamic transfer and innovation.
-S. Vosniadou (Ed.), Handbook of conceptual change (pp. 479-508).
+S. Vosniadou (Ed.), Handbook of Conceptual Change (pp. 479-508).
 Mahwah, NJ: Erlbaum.